Situation updates

 The H7N6 strain is closely related to LPAI strains present in wild birds in New Zealand.

-When an LPAI strain is introduced to chickens, it can mutate into a high pathogenic strain.
 While this is a high pathogenic strain, it is not the HPAI H5N1 strain that has caused deaths in poultry, wild birds, and mammals overseas.
 New Zealand remains free of HPAI H5N1.

 How we have been preparing for the arrival of bird flu